requery/requery/README.md

 ```

 Relationships: rather than collections such as sets, and lists which have to be materialized with
-all the results, you can alternatively use query results directly: (sets and lists are supported to)
+all the results, you can use query results directly in side an entity: (sets and lists are supported to)

 ```java
 @Entity